Stathmin/REAPER/README.md

-# REAPER: project-centric repeatome workflows
+# REAPER: Repeatome Extended Analysis Pipeline — Execution and Reporting.
+Project-centric repeatome workflows

 REAPER is a **project-centric layer** for running **RepeatExplorer2/TAREAN** repeatome analyses in a reproducible, incremental way: